 As a result of the COVID-19 pandemic, provinces across Canada began implementing emergency measures to combat the spread of COVID-19 in the second half of March 2020, resulting in the full or partial closure of automotive dealerships until the end of May 2020.
-According to Statistics Canada new automobile sales per unit in Canada for the five months ended May 31, 2020 were down approximately 39.7% compared to the corresponding period in 2019.
-Accordingly, COVID-19 has had a significant adverse impact on the profitability of the REIT's tenants.
-Industry analysts have forecasted that new automotive sales in Canada will decline by approximately 30% in 2020 compared to 2019, and that the supply chain of new vehicles and automotive parts could also be disrupted.
-The REIT expects that there will be a significant negative impact on overall automotive dealership profitability for 2020, even with the support programs provided by original equipment manufacturers, financial institutions, governments and rent deferral programs.
+By the end of May 2020, all of the REIT's tenants were fully open for business.
+According to Statistics Canada new automobile sales per unit in Canada for the eight months ended August 31, 2020 were down approximately 28.4% compared to the corresponding period in 2019.
+Accordingly, COVID-19 has had an adverse impact on the profitability of the REIT's tenants.
+Industry analysts have forecasted that new automotive sales in Canada will decline by approximately 15% to 20% in 2020 compared to 2019, and that the supply chain of new vehicles and automotive parts could also be disrupted.
+The REIT expects that there will be a negative impact on overall automotive dealership profitability for 2020, even with the support programs provided by original equipment manufacturers, financial institutions, governments and rent deferral programs.
 The Canadian federal and provincial governments have reacted with significant intervention programs designed to stabilize economic conditions.
 However, the success of these programs remains uncertain at this time.
 The length and severity of the pandemic, and the related impact on the financial performance and financial position of the REIT and its tenants in future periods, is unknown at this time.
-As provincial lockdowns have eased, the pent-up consumer demand resulted in a rebound in Canadian auto sales and an increase in service work performed at the automotive dealership level.
-At the end of May 2020, all of the REIT's tenants were fully open for business.
-According to one industry report, new automobile sales units in Canada for the month of June 2020 declined by approximately 16% as compared to June 2019.
+As provincial COVID-19 related restrictions have eased, the pent-up consumer demand resulted in a rebound in Canadian auto sales and an increase in service work performed by the automotive dealerships.

-The Canadian automotive retail industry is a large sector within the overall economy, with a track record of long-term stability.
+The Canadian automotive retail industry is a large sector within the overall economy, with an historical track record of long-term stability.
 According to Statistics Canada, overall automotive retail industry sales totaled a record \$165 billion in 2019 and represented approximately 27% of Canada's overall retail sales of products and merchandise.
 Over the last 20 years, Canadian automobile retail sales grew at a compound annual rate of 4.4%.
 The REIT believes that the long-term fundamentals of the automotive dealership business have not changed and that the industry should continue to stabilize as the COVID-19 pandemic is brought under control.
-At the date of this MD&A, the REIT has either collected base rents, or entered into Deferral Agreements with tenants, representing in the aggregate approximately 99% of the REIT's base rent in July and August 2020.
+At the date of this MD&A, the REIT has collected approximately 99% of its expected October and November 2020 contractual base rent under the leases (excluding 2% of contractual base rent that is subject to the Deferral Agreements).

-The REIT intends to pursue acquisitions on a selective basis and will generally fund any transactions through debt financing and available liquidity.
-In considering potential acquisitions, diversification of automobile brand and geographic location remain important criteria for the REIT, as some automotive brands continue to gain market share while other brands are experiencing sales deterioration, and certain markets present a more stable economic outlook.
+The REIT intends to pursue acquisitions on a strategic basis and will generally fund any transactions through debt financing and available liquidity.
+In considering potential acquisitions, diversification of automobile brand and geographic location remain important criteria for the REIT, as some automotive brands continue to gain market share while other brands are experiencing sales deterioration, and certain markets present a more favourable economic outlook.